Dear Coach: Do I need a social media strategy?

 Don’t rush through this decision – this step can make or break your strategy and leaves many a social media manager overwhelmed with too many posts to write and not enough time.
 Decide your frequency based on your bandwidth and resources.
 More on that later – subscribe to our newsletter so you don’t miss a post!

 Have a clear understanding about what you want to write about every month so that you can roll out a consistent social media presence.
 Choose your broad themes and narrow down specific topics within each theme.
 A great place to start is by looking at your website – that’s where we’re driving traffic to, after all!

 Taking the time to mark out your posts in a calendar is not a make-work project, believe us!
 Seeing the balance of your posts over a 1 or 3 month period allows to you identify any imbalances and gaps in your online story.
 And there’s nothing better than waking up in the morning without having to worry about “what am I supposed to be writing about today?”.

-Of course there are a myriad of other elements to include in your posts – we cover these in detail in our Social Media Strategy Course here at TRUEdotDESIGN headquarters in Ottawa.
+Of course there are a myriad of other elements to include in your posts – we cover these in detail in our Social Media Training sessions.

 We dive deep into the importance of voice/tone, post timing, asset gathering processes like maps for hashtags, @tags, graphics, customized links, etc.

-If you would like to learn more about developing your own social media strategy, check out our TRUEdotU social media training courses.
-Or if you’re not the DIY type, we can build it out for you.
+If you would like to learn more about developing your own social media strategy or if you’re not the DIY type, we can build it out for you.
 Reach out anytime!